QuantEcon/lecture-python-intro/lectures/cagan_ree.md

 According to this theory, when the government persistently spends more than it collects in taxes and prints money to finance the shortfall (the "shortfall" is called the "government deficit"), it puts upward pressure on the price level and generates persistent inflation.

-The "monetarist or fiscal theory of  price levels" asserts that
+The ''monetarist'' or ''fiscal theory of  price levels" asserts that

-* to **start** a persistent inflation the government simply persistently runs a money-financed government deficit
+* to **start** a persistent inflation the government beings persistently to run a money-financed government deficit

-* to **stop** a persistent inflation the government simply  stops persistently running  a money-financed government deficit
+* to **stop** a persistent inflation the government   stops persistently running  a money-financed government deficit

-Our model is a "rational expectations" (or "perfect foresight") version of a model that Philip Cagan {cite}`Cagan`  used to study the monetary dynamics of hyperinflations.
+The  model in this lecture is a "rational expectations" (or "perfect foresight") version of a model that Philip Cagan {cite}`Cagan`  used to study the monetary dynamics of hyperinflations.

 While Cagan didn't use that  "rational expectations" version of the model, Thomas Sargent {cite}`sargent1982ends` did when he studied the Ends of Four Big Inflations in Europe after World War I.

 * this lecture {doc}`fiscal theory of the price level with adaptive expectations <cagan_adaptive>` describes  a version  of the model that does not impose "rational expectations" but instead uses what Cagan and his teacher Milton Friedman called "adaptive expectations"

-   * a reader of both lectures will notice that the algebra is easier and more streamlined in the present rational expectations version of the model
+   * a reader of both lectures will notice that the algebra is less complicated in the present rational expectations version of the model
-   * this can be traced to the following source: the adaptive expectations version of the model has more endogenous variables and more free parameters
+   * the difference in algebra complications  can be traced to the following source: the adaptive expectations version of the model has more endogenous variables and more free parameters

-Some of our quantitative experiments with our rational expectations version of the  model are designed to illustrate how the fiscal theory explains the abrupt end of those big inflations.
+Some of our quantitative experiments with the  rational expectations version of the  model are designed to illustrate how the fiscal theory explains the abrupt end of those big inflations.

 In those experiments, we'll encounter an instance of a ''velocity dividend'' that has sometimes accompanied successful inflation stabilization programs.

 To facilitate using  linear matrix algebra as our main mathematical tool, we'll use a finite horizon version of the model.

-As in the {doc}`present values <pv>` and {doc}`consumption smoothing<cons_smooth>` lectures, the only linear algebra that we'll be  using are matrix multiplication and matrix inversion.
+As in the {doc}`present values <pv>` and {doc}`consumption smoothing<cons_smooth>` lectures, our mathematical tools  are matrix multiplication and matrix inversion.

 ## Structure of the model